 Two hours.
-Introduction to Music Business examines the various aspects of the music industry including product oriented business, hall management and promotions, recording industry, and unions.
+Examines the various aspects of the music industry including product oriented business, hall management and promotions, recording industry, and unions.

 MUS 4455 MUSIC PRODUCT AND RETAILING

 Two hours.
 Thorough acquaintance with piano, wind instruments, home and church organ, and string, percussion, and electronic instruments.
 Methods of retailing music products, including instruments, publications, and artist management.